ws-garcia/ECPTextStream/README.md

 ## Getting started

 If you don't know how to get started with ECPTextStream class, visit the [documentation repo](https://ws-garcia.github.io/ECPTextStream/).
+If you don't know if this tool can help you, take a look to this [sample project](https://ws-garcia.github.io/ECPTextStream/project_sample/).

 ## Contributing